shubham4564/quiz-ai-web/README.md

   - A helpful hint.
   - A unique explanation for each of the four options.
 - **On-Page Status**: Get real-time feedback on the generation process without disruptive popups.
+- **Persistent Saved Quizzes**: Each successful generation from a PDF is stored and named automatically: `<FileBaseName> Quiz N` (e.g., `Lecture1 Quiz 1`, then `Lecture1 Quiz 2`).
+These appear under "Saved Quizzes" on the Home screen.
+- **Per-Quiz Management**: Click a saved quiz to open that exact version; delete individual quizzes without affecting others.

 #### ✍️ Manual JSON Entry
 - Add questions in bulk using a specific JSON format.